 Richard Bang – Games Designer/Programmer/Artist

-Richard has been a self-confessed computer geek for over 30 years and has been obsessed with gaming for as long as he can remember.
-He designed and sold his first computer game “The Key of Asmar” at the tender age of 14 and after mostly gaming his way through a Physics degree, he was seduced by the Dark Side and entered the heady world of business software, whereupon he built his own successful software company and designed one of the world’s leading email software suites.
+Richard has been a self-confessed computer geek all his life and has been obsessed with gaming for as long as he can remember.
+He designed and sold his first computer game at the tender age of 14 and after mostly gaming his way through a Physics degree, he was seduced by the Dark Side and entered the heady world of coding, after which he built his own successful software company and designed one of the world’s leading communication server suites.

-Despite this exciting career in internet communication software, he always wanted to create computer games again.
+Despite this exciting career in server software, he always wanted to create computer games again.
 So in 2008 he decided to do just that, and thus Freekstorm was born.

-When he is not polishing his alter-ego, the dastardly Doctor Kvorak, our resident genius likes to play games and make short indie films, largely because he’s a big kid at heart.
+When he is not polishing his alter-ego, the dastardly Doctor Kvorak, our resident trickster likes to play games and make short indie films, largely because he’s a big kid at heart.

 As for other pursuits…you mean there is actually a world beyond games?